 The OEE conducts monthly meetings with principals and assistant principals to discuss relevant information, relay current issues and engage in professional dialogue and reflection as professional learning communities.

-Agnes Meyer Outstanding Teacher/LCPS’s Teacher of the Year Award
+The 2014-2015 Agnes Meyer Outstanding Teacher/LCPS Teacher of the Year Awards - Nominations are open